-THAS no equal scenically; no parallel physically, and neither does any other highway cross the Cody Road in all the ninety miles from Yellowstone Lake to Cody.
-There is not a town, village or settlement of any sort in its entire length except for a dozen intriguing log-cabin communities half-hidden among the trees - mountain resorts.... summer vacation places par excellence.... the famed dude ranches.
+No highway crosses the Cody Road in all the eighty miles from Yellowstone Lake to Cody.
+There is not a town, village or settlement of any sort in its entire length except for a dozen intriguing log-cabin communities half-hidden among the trees - mountain resorts summer vacation places par excellence the famed dude ranches.